SHACHAR KARIV

 Abstract.
 This paper reports the results of an experimental

 investigation of dynamic games in networks.
-In each period, the subjects simultaneously
+In each period, the subjects

-if and only if they are connected by the network.
-Networks may be incomplete so
+of other subjects if and only if they are connected by the network.
+Networks

-subjects are asymmetrically informed about the actions of other subjects in the
+may be incomplete so subjects are asymmetrically informed about the actions of

-same network, which is typically an obstacle to the attainment of an efficient
+other subjects in the same network, which is typically an obstacle to the attainment

-equilibrium outcomes.
-Nonetheless, the network architecture makes certain
+(possibly inefficient) equilibrium outcomes.
+Nonetheless, the network

-salient behaviors, strategic delay and strategic commitment.
-By contrast, we
+architecture encourage two salient behaviors, strategic delay and strategic

-find that symmetries in the network architecture can lead to mis-coordination
+commitment.
+By contrast, we find that symmetries in the network architecture

-and inefficient outcomes.
+can lead to mis-coordination and inefficient outcomes.

 -